Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_tab_astro02.md

 # NC_tab_astro02.md

+>"As the eyes, said I, seem formed for studying astronomy, so do the ears seem formed for harmonious motions: and these seem to be twin sciences to one another, as also the Pythagoreans say.", (Davis et al., [1901](), p.
+252).

 Table 1.
 Distances of Solar System objects from the Sun in semimajor axis $10^3 km$ and Galactical objects¹ from the core in approx. light years $ly$, $10^{12} km$, with ratios in comparison.
 ~~~
 Solar System		Galaxy*